benwainwright/www.benwainwright.me/blog-entries/timers.md

 * There is nothing in the poll stage, so the event loop waits for a predefined timeout and then checks the empty microtask queue and proceeds back to the timers stage
 * Since there are no timers left that have hit their timeout, Node checks the empty microtask queue and then proceeds to the next stage.

 Node then continues to pass through the event loop.
-There is nothing to do, but since there is still a `setTimeout` handle that hasn't been executed, the process remains alive.
+There is nothing to do, but since there is still a `setTimeout` handle that hasn't been executed, the loop remains alive.
 When three seconds elapses, the loop behaviour is as follows

 * ... *and proceeds back to the timers stage*
 * The `setTimeout` callback from the test has now reached its timeout.
 Node executes the provide callback